 Erected 1960 by California State Park Commission, Kern County Historical Society, El Tejon Parlor No. 239, Native Daughters of the Golden West and the Kern County Museum.
 (Marker Number 671.)

 Location.
 35° 24.145′ N, 117° 47.427′ W. Marker is near Randsburg, California, in Kern County.
 Marker is on Garlock Road.
-Touch for map.
-This marker is approximately 1 mile north of the intersection of the Garlock and Red Rock Randsburg Roads.
+This marker is approximately 1 mile north of Touch for map.
 Marker is in this post office area: Randsburg CA 93554, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
 William Henry "Burro" Schmidt (approx. 4.8 miles away); Randsburg, California (approx. 7.9 miles away); Whitehouse Saloon (approx. 7.9 miles away); D.T.
 Jones - Dry Goods (approx. 7.9 miles away); Randsburg Drug Store (approx. 7.9 miles away); The Joint (approx. 7.9 miles away); Rand Mining District (approx. 8 miles away); The Commerical Hotel (approx. 8 miles away).
 Touch for a list and map of all markers in Randsburg.

 Also see . . .
 Garlock Post Office Building.
 Photo of the Post Office building along with a detailed history.
 There are also links to other building ruins from the town of Garlock.
 (Submitted on September 19, 2013, by Denise Boose of Tehachapi, California.)